 A note on short rows:

-Short rows on the Sunny Stripes jumper – you can see them in the first stripe after the neckband, they add extra fabric to the shoulders and around the back of the garment.
+Short rows on the Sunny Stripes jumper – you can see the impact of these in the first stripe after the neckband, add extra fabric to the shoulders and around the back of the garment.

 Dividing the body and the sleeves